turboapps/docs/deploying/to_turboserver/c-getting_started.md

 #### Upgrading

-The new version of TurboServer includes a new TurboServer Console, an updated Portal Site, and many other new features.
+The new version of Turbo Server includes a new Turbo Server Console, an updated Portal Site, and many other new features.

-Database settings and application information will be migrated from the previous TurboServer.
+Database settings and application information will be migrated from the previous Turbo Server.
 To make changes to these settings, a fresh install is recommended.

-When upgrading TurboServer, the Windows service will restart.
+When upgrading Turbo Server, the Windows service will restart.
 Be sure to alert users that the system is under maintenance before upgrading.

 After upgrading, the previous Turbo Console must also be uninstalled.
 Applications that are registered to users’ desktops with the old console are not compatible with the new console.
 When the old console is uninstalled these applications will be unregistered, removing old shortcuts, and will need to be registered from the new console.
 With the new console this process can be automated on application launch by enabling Desktop Registration > Register on Launch on the Application Detail page from the Administrator Site.

 **Note:** After upgrading, all preexisting applications need to be updated with a new application version for Windows 8 compatibility.
 This does not require a new SVM file to be packaged in Turbo Studio -- a new application version with the same SVM file is sufficient.

-**Note:** If your TurboServer was previously set to access an external database, your connection to the database will have to be manually reset after upgrading.
-For information on how to reset your connection to an external database, see Manually Configure TurboServer.
+**Note:** If your Turbo Server was previously set to access an external database, your connection to the database will have to be manually reset after upgrading.
+For information on how to reset your connection to an external database, see Manually Configure Turbo Server.